matthewfeickert/talk-Argonne-lunch-seminar/talk.md

 .center.width-100[![infrastructure_perspective](figures/infrastructure_perspective.png)]
 <br>
-- funcX can be deployed to Kubernetes, HTCondor, SLURM, and most other popular HTC environments
+- funcX can be deployed to .bold[Kubernetes], .bold[HTCondor], .bold[SLURM], and most other popular HTC environments
 - Kubernetes assumes containers (containerd, Docker), but the other environments can just use conda or pip

 ---